windytan/squelch/README.md

 **squelch** works like a noise gate: it replaces an incoming PCM signal with digital silence when it's been sufficiently quiet for a sufficient time.

-The input is assumed to be raw single-channel 16-bit signed-integer PCM.
+The input is assumed to be raw 16-bit signed-integer PCM.
 The signal comes in through stdin and the output signal is written to stdout.

-*squelch* can be used to remove dithering from intended silence; to block empty radio channel noise; etc. It was originally made as a preprocessing step for lossless compression.
+The program treats the signal as a single channel, but it should work okay for stereo and IQ as well.
+It won't work correctly with 8-bit input though.

 ## Dependencies